o2sh/onefetch/README.md

 <img src="assets/kubernetes.png" align="right" height="240px">

-Onefetch can be configured via command-line flags to display exactly what you want, the you want it to: you can customize ASCII/Text formatting, disable info lines, ignore files & directories, output in JSON format, etc. Read more about it [here](https://github.com/o2sh/onefetch/wiki/command-line-options).
+Onefetch can be configured via command-line flags to display exactly what you want, the way you want it to: you can customize ASCII/Text formatting, disable info lines, ignore files & directories, output in JSON format, etc. Read more about it [here](https://github.com/o2sh/onefetch/wiki/command-line-options).

 As of now, onefetch supports more than 50 different programming languages; if your language of choice isn't supported: Open up an issue and support will be added.

 Contributions are very welcome!
 See [CONTRIBUTING](https://github.com/o2sh/onefetch/blob/master/CONTRIBUTING.md) for more info.